 Little Journey (Aldi)

-Low- cost grocery store Aldi offers Little Journey diapers (click link for more details on Aldi’s website), but you can only purchase them in-store.
+Low- cost grocery store Aldi offers Little Journey diapers (click link for my review of Aldi diapers), but you can only purchase them in-store.
 These are some of the cheapest diapers you’ll find, but they are still decent quality.
 Overall, parents find that they don’t leak, but are less absorbent than other brands, and don’t recommend them for overnight use.
 Personally, I found they were about on par with other store brand diapers, with a little less absorbency.
 Not bad, but not right for my baby who puts out a lot of volume!

 Many parents wonder what will happen when their diapers are thrown into a landfill where they may not decompose for years, or want to know where the raw materials to make their diapers come from.
 Environmentally conscious brands have sprung up over the last several years.
 These brands used to be much more expensive than the other types of diapers, but today there are good options for the cost-conscious parent.